tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 Given how reckless we are, we chose the 6o'clock bus.
 If you have ever gotten into a BEST bus(referring to the local state transport for Bombay), our bus was worse than that.
 I could hardly position my legs in a comfortable way.
 Sleeping was out of question.
 But we had to endure.
 I mean did we have any other choice here?

 Fast forward some uncomfortable hours, I was jolted by a thud at my feet.
 Next thing I know, a man was literally down at my feet.
 A tinge of alcohol arose from under his breath.
-It became apparant that he did not fall down from his seat by the violent jerks which the driver didn't care giving the passengers.
+It became apparent that he did not fall down from his seat by the violent jerks which the driver didn't care giving the passengers.

 His fellow mate (or what I assumed him to be) swooped him up from my feet before I kept my bag aside to help him.
 He placed him back to his seat.

 We reached Dharamshala's ISBT a few minutes shyer than 12:30a.m.
 In search of a hotel, we started roaming the streets.
 There was nobody to be found on the streets, Leave alone dogs.
 Well I didn't expect anybody to be out of their houses at that unearthly hour given the experience at Shimla where the whole of Mall road closes by 9:30p.m.

 After some hurried searching, we got a decent room and settled down.
-The squemish feeling since Mandi didn't go away hence I didn't want anything to eat.
+The squeamish feeling since Mandi didn't go away hence I didn't want anything to eat.
 But Devaraj was feeling uncomfortably hungry.
 He went out in search of some food at a time when most people are having their first cycle of REM sleep!

 To both of our surprise, he did find a local `dhaba` serving `roti sabzi and dal`.
-While Deveraj was gobbling down his supper, I read on that our honorable Chief Minister, Jayalalitha had passed away that day!
+While Devaraj was gobbling down his supper, I read on that our honorable Chief Minister, Jayalalitha had passed away that day!
 News of which came as a shocker for both of us.

 Sleep came naturally and both of us greeted our families on phone with a good afternoon as it was past 12 when we woke up the next day.